UrbanInstitute/spark-social-science/README.md

 ## Setup

 Just a few steps will get you to working Spark Clusters.
 We're going to setup the bootstrap scripts first, then the CloudFormation script.
+Note that all the required changes that you need to make involve replacing text that contains the phrase 'goes-here'.
+Search for that phrase within the CloudFormation script and bootstrap files to make sure you have replaced all those text fields.

 ### 1. Setup Your Bootstrap Scripts